bibhusprasad/026_reactjs_tutorial_youtube/README.md

 ### Export

 * We can export one Default export like "export default App;".
-This is called Defalut export.
+This is called default export.
 * But we can export as many as Named Exports like "export function Profile() {}"
 * Multiple Named export like "export { Settings, UserKey };"